The solution to the "Einstein-Podolsky-Rosen paradox": Introduction

 When the quantum theory was formulated in the 1920s, one of its most prominent detractors was Albert Einstein.
 Together with his two co-authors Boris Podolsky and Nathan Rosen, he brought his criticism to the point in 1935, when they published a manuscript entitled \textquotedblleft \emph{Can Quantum-Mechanical Description of Physical Reality Be Considered Complete?}\textquotedblright \cite{Einstein1935}.
 It is today one of Einstein's most cited works.
-In this work they formulated a general and, as they thought, \emph{logical} statement about the reality of physical properties.
-They presented a quantum physical thought experiment and finally arrived at the conclusion that physical systems have more precisely defined properties than suggested by the Heisenberg uncertainty relation.
-Since the wave function of quantum theory does not describe these properties, EPR concluded their work by stating \textquotedblleft \emph{While we have thus shown that the wave function does not provide a complete description of the physical reality, we left open the question of whether or not such a description exists.
+They tried to find out the answer to their question by first formulating a \textquotedblleft\emph{reasonable criterion}\textquotedblright\,for `physical reality': \begin{quote} \textquotedblleft \emph{If, without in any way disturbing a system, we can predict with certainty (i.e.,\;with probability equal to unity) the value of a physical quantity, then there exists an element of reality corresponding to that quantity.}\textquotedblright $[{\rm \!\;I\!\;}]$ \end{quote} $[{\rm \;\!I\;\!}]$ is a proposal for a sufficient criterion of EPR's term `reality'.
+Fortunately, we do not need to discuss the term `reality', because the second column of the first page of Ref.\,\cite{Einstein1935} provides another sufficient criterion.
+If we combine both criteria, the term `reality' is bypassed and we get the actual criterion that EPR considered sufficient for proving incompleteness of a theory \begin{quote} \textquotedblleft \emph{If, without in any way disturbing a system, we can predict with certainty (...) the value of a physical quantity --- but this value has no counterpart in physical theory --- then the theory is incomplete.}\textquotedblright $[\!\;{\rm II}\!\;]$ \end{quote} EPR continued their publication with the famous EPR thought experiment, in which values of \emph{uncertain} physical quantities could be predicted with \emph{certainty}.
+They concluded: \textquotedblleft \emph{While we have thus shown that the wave function does not provide a complete description of the physical reality, we left open the question of whether or not such a description exists.
 We believe, however, that such a theory is possible.}\textquotedblright ~ Niels Bohr and Erwin Schr{\"o}dinger immediately published counter statements \cite{Bohr1935,Schroedinger1935}.
-While they agreed on the correctness of their thought experiment, they expressed their belief that quantum theory was complete.
-Apart from this, EPR's work did not attract further attention for more than 25 years.
-It changed in the 1960s when John Bell \cite{Bell1964} succeeded in formulating an inequality that made it possible to test experimentally whether physical systems could have `hidden variables' that are not covered by quantum theory \cite{Clauser1969,Clauser1978}.
-Since the 1970s and up to recent years, so-called `Bell tests' have repeatedly drawn a great deal of attention \cite{Freedman1972,Aspect1981,Maddox1991,Weihs1998,Aspect2007,Ansmann2009,Gisin2009,Giustina2013,Hensen2015,Shalm2015,Moreau2019}.
-They disproved the existence of local hidden variables, i.e.~`local realism', and thus have compellingly shown that the quantum theory is complete.
-To many physicists this result has been surprising and the question arose whether Bell tests have loopholes \cite{Aspect1999}.
-But to promote potential loopholes, strange and implausible assumptions about Nature have to be made.
-Anyway, all three main potential loopholes have since been closed by experiments \cite{Weihs1998,Giustina2013,Hensen2015,Shalm2015}.
+They did not reject the thought experiment, but expressed their conviction that quantum theory was complete.